 The two supporters represent the British settler/farmer, holding a long handed shovel and resting his hand on the head of a farm dog and a Māori Warrior holding a taiaha (a traditional Māori war weapon) encountered on arrival.

-If you’d like any more information on our coat of arms, contact the fantastic team at the Hutt City Council Archives.
+If you’d like any more information on our coat of arms, contact our Archives team.